juxor/afaq/markdown/secH1.md

 productive, both practically and in terms of generating socialist
 consciousness:

-> _ "Bolsheviks argue that to fight the highly centralised forces of modern capitalism requires an equally centralised type of party.
-This ignores the fact that capitalist centralisation is based on coercion and force and the exclusion of the overwhelming majority of the population from participating in any of its decisions . . .
+> _"Bolsheviks argue that to fight the highly centralised forces of modern capitalism requires an equally centralised type of party.
+This ignores the fact that capitalist centralisation is based on coercion and force and the exclusion of the overwhelming majority of the population from participating in any of its decisions . . . _

->

-> "The very structure of these organisations ensures that their personnel do not think for themselves, but unquestioningly carry out the instructions of their superiors . . .
+> _"The very structure of these organisations ensures that their personnel do not think for themselves, but unquestioningly carry out the instructions of their superiors . . . _

->

-> "Advocates of 'democratic centralism' insist that it is the only type of organisations which can function effectively under conditions of illegality.
+> _"Advocates of 'democratic centralism' insist that it is the only type of organisations which can function effectively under conditions of illegality.
 This is nonsense.
-The 'democratic centralist' organisation particularly vulnerable to police persecution.
+The 'democratic centralist' organisation is particularly vulnerable to police persecution.
 When all power is concentrated in the hands of the leaders, their arrest immediately paralyses the whole organisation.
 Members trained to accept unquestioningly the instruction of an all-wise